-This year, the studio will have several projects in different locations such as Amsterdam, Berlin, Bolzano, Dublin, Montpellier, Venice, and Oslo and we are very grateful that throughout the time, the practice of the studio has allowed us to work not only in different cultural contexts and continents but also enabled us to adjust to a variety of different spatial realities.
+This year, the studio will have several projects in different locations such as Berlin, Bolzano, Houston, Helsinki, Porto and we are very grateful that throughout the time, the practice of the studio has allowed us to work not only in different cultural contexts and continents but also enabled us to adjust to a variety of different spatial realities.

 More than just the scale of the project that is often measured in square meters, our set of skills delves deep into what creating space entails.
 Art, Theory, and a community of Artists and Thinkers is the medium that the studio uses to explore and develop what we like to call “emotional landscapes”.